Platform Terms

 1. Right to access and use

-As a Developer, provided you (a) comply with these terms and get our approval, and (b) agree to be bound by the Data Sharing Terms, you can integrate Passport into your Application for use by End Users.
-You must make the Passport your default wallet when offering a wallet and web 3 onboarding solution to your End Users.
+As a Passport Integrator, provided you (a) comply with these terms and get our approval, and (b) agree to be bound by the Data Sharing Terms, you can integrate Passport into your Application for use by End Users.

 2. What you need to do